Pylons/pyramid_cookbook/docs/deployment/gae_flex_datastore.rst

 Replace ``my-version`` with some kind of identifier so you know what code is deployed.
 This can pretty much be anything.

-Replace ``my-gcp-project`` App Engine application's ID.
+Replace ``my-gcp-project`` with your App Engine application's ID.

 Your Pyramid application is now live to the world!
 You can access it by navigating to your domain name, by "<applicationid>.appspot.com", or if you've specified a version outside of your default then it would be "<version-dot-applicationid>.appspot.com".